cestunchat/Sentiment-Analysis/README.md

 ### Why use LoRA Fine-tuning?

 LoRA fine-tuning is chosen because it allows efficient adaptation of large pre-trained models like phoBERT with significantly fewer trainable parameters.
 This technique reduces computational resources and memory usage, making it possible to fine-tune powerful models even with limited hardware.
 LoRA also helps prevent overfitting and improves generalization, which is especially useful when working with domain-specific datasets such as student feedback.

-## Introduction

-This project performs sentiment analysis on Vietnamese text, helping to identify positive, negative, or neutral sentiment from input sentences.
-The application can be used for product reviews, social media comments, and more.

-Specifically, this project uses the [Vietnamese Students Feedback](https://huggingface.co/datasets/uitnlp/vietnamese_students_feedback) dataset from UIT NLP, which is provided free for research and non-commercial purposes.

 ## Features